bedops/bedops/docs/content/revision-history.rst

 Released: **TBD**

-This build of BEDOPS includes significant performance improvements.
+This revision of BEDOPS includes significant performance improvements for default and :code:`megarow` builds of BEDOPS.
 Tests were performed on whole-genome TRANSFAC FIMO scans, with cache purges in between runs.

 * :ref:`bedops <bedops>`

-  * Performance of `bedops` tool increased by **1.3x** (or **23%**).
+  * Performance of :code:`bedops` tool increased by **1.3x** (or **23%**).

-  * Performance of `-u`/`--everything` with large numbers of inputs is improved by approximately **1.8x**.
+  * Performance of :code:`-u`/`--everything` with large numbers of inputs is improved by approximately **1.8x**.

-  * `megarow` build target is available to compile a worst-case interval-optimized version of `bedops` that preserves speed improvements at the cost of increased memory usage.
+  * :code:`megarow` build target is available to compile a worst-case interval-optimized version of `bedops` that preserves speed improvements at the cost of increased memory usage.

 * :ref:`bedmap <bedmap>`

-  * Performance of `bedmap` tool increased by **1.2x** (or **15%**).
+  * Performance of :code:`bedmap` tool increased by **1.2x** (or **15%**).

-  * `megarow` build target is available to compile a worst-case interval-optimized version of `bedmap` that preserves speed improvements at the cost of increased memory usage.
+  * :code:`megarow` build target is available to compile a worst-case interval-optimized version of :code:`bedmap` that preserves speed improvements at the cost of increased memory usage.

-  * New `--min-memory` option for use when the reference file has very large regions, and the map file has many small regions that fall within those larger regions.
-One example is when `--range 100000` is used and the map file consists of whole-genome motif scan hits.
+  * New :code:`--min-memory` option for use when the reference file has very large regions, and the map file has many small regions that fall within those larger regions.
+One example is when :code:`--range 100000` is used and the map file consists of whole-genome motif scan hits.

 * :ref:`closest-features <closest-features>`

-  * Performance of `closest-features` tool increased by **1.1x** (or **9%**).
+  * Performance of :code:`closest-features` tool increased by **1.1x** (or **9%**).

-* :ref:`bam2bed <bam2bed>` and `sam2bed <sam2bed>`
+* :ref:`bam2bed <bam2bed>` and :ref:`sam2bed <sam2bed>`

   * Increased thread I/O heap buffer size to reduce likelihood of overflows while parsing reads from Nanopore and PacBio platforms.
-  * Added `--split-with-deletions` option to split spliced junctions by `N` and `D` CIGAR operations.
-The `--split` option now splits only on `N` operations.
+  * Added :code:`--split-with-deletions` option to split spliced junctions by :code:`N` and :code:`D` CIGAR operations.
+The :code:`--split` option now splits only on :code:`N` operations.

 * :ref:`sort-bed <sort-bed>`

-  * Increased maximum line length to approximately 4 MB per line, to be able to sort output from converting ultra-long reads from Nanopore and PacBio platforms to BED via `convert2bed`.
+  * Increased maximum line length to approximately 4 MB per line, to be able to sort output from converting ultra-long reads from Nanopore and PacBio platforms to BED via :code:`convert2bed`.

 * :ref:`starch <starch>`

-  * Fixed potential segmentation fault with `--header` usage.
+  * Fixed potential segmentation fault with :code:`--header` usage.

-* :ref: Starch C++ API
+* Starch C++ API

-  * Fixed output from `bedops -u` (multiset union) on two or more Starch archives, such that the remainder string was not being cleared correctly.
+  * Fixed output from :code:`bedops -u` (multiset union) on two or more Starch archives, such that the remainder string was not being cleared correctly.

 =================
 Previous versions